-While the new regulation creates a large effort, ExxonMobil has the resources, the commitment and much of the data that is required under REACH.
+While the new regulation creates a large effort, ExxonMobil has the resources and the commitment that is required under REACH.
 We are working actively with industry associations such as CEFIC and CONCAWE to develop and deploy standard tools and processes which will allow us to implement the requirements for REACH with minimal disruption to ExxonMobil or our customers’ and suppliers’ operations.

-When REACH entered into force on 1 June 2007, the first significant requirement for businesses was the pre-registration of existing substances, which ended on Dec 1st 2008.
+When REACH entered into force on 1 June 2007, the first significant requirement for businesses was the pre-registration of existing substances, which ended on 1 December 2008.
 ExxonMobil adopted a conservative approach towards pre-registration and pre-registered around 1100 substances of which approximately 400 substances are estimated to be registered.
-ExxonMobil successfully registered approximately 200 substances before the December 1st 2010 deadline for high volume substances, completed the June 1 st 2013 registrations in due time, and we are well positioned to register the remaining substances before the 2018 registration deadline.
+ExxonMobil successfully registered approximately 200 substances before the 1 December 2010 deadline for high volume substances, completed the 1 June 2013 registrations in due time, and we are well positioned to register the remaining substances before the 2018 registration deadline.
 Find information about ExxonMobil products (pre)registration status.

 One important element in the registration dossier is the development of use information and exposure scenarios for hazardous substances.
 Find information on uses for our products.
 ExxonMobil has updated its Safety Data Sheets with relevant REACH registration information, including uses and exposure scenarios in an annex.
 Safety Data Sheets will continue to be updated as the registration and review process unfolds.
 Find the latest updated revision of Safety Data Sheets for ExxonMobil products.

-While the new regulation requires a large effort and commitment of resources, we already have much of the data that is required under REACH.
+The REACH regulation requires a large effort and commitment of resources.
 Through the development and deployment of internal standard tools and processes, we are well positioned to comply with the regulation.

 For more information about REACH impacts for ExxonMobil products, you may contact you usual ExxonMobil contact or alternatively you may contact us.